Japan’s Maritime Self-Defence Force has taken delivery of a helicopter carrier vessel that is its largest warship since World War II.

-The full version of Defence Week Premium no.318 of 18 September 2014 can be downloaded here as a PDF.
+The full version of Defence Week Premium no.341 of 26 March 2015 can be downloaded here as a PDF.
 A separate PDF of the latest Defence tenders can also be downloaded here. more »

 The notion of acquiring new, enhanced non-lethal weapons, to provide deployed forces with greater options than through the use of lethal force, had its genesis in the 2009 Defence White Paper.
 And there it appears to have rested.
 Premium

 To manage your ADM Online Subscription, contact email@example.com

 Editor Katherine Ziesing looks at the recent developments in the Sea 1000 space, what role the Defence Housing Authority plays for Defence, provides an introduction to ballistic missile defence in the Australian context, and interviews Northrop Grumman Australia MD Ian Irving in this month’s From the Source.

 Deputy Editor Nigel Pittaway examines a smart SME in Logistic Solutions Australasia, the lessons learned in the US and how they apply to AIR 7000, and naval simulation capabilities.